razorman8669/swampcooler/index.md

 ## A DIY swampcooler for Burning Man or other dry place

-I pretty much copied the design from here https://www.instructables.com/Arobodudes-DIY-Burning-Man-Evaporative-AC-Swamp-Co/ and made a few mods and improvements.
+I pretty much copied the design from here [https://www.instructables.com/Arobodudes-DIY-Burning-Man-Evaporative-AC-Swamp-Co/](https://www.instructables.com/Arobodudes-DIY-Burning-Man-Evaporative-AC-Swamp-Co/ )and made a few mods and improvements.
 Total build is roughly an hour or so when you have the right tools:

 Total cost is about $100 give or take depending on where you source your materials, and if you have extra 5 gallon buckets lying around.